heavyai/heavyai-connector/.github/CONTRIBUTING.md

 ### Style Guide
 We use an extensive linter to help prevent typos and to maintain a consistent style in the codebase.
 The linter runs whenever you run `npm test`.
 The [linter settings file contains justifications](../.eslintrc.json) for most rules, but we're open to suggestions if you're willing to make the change!

-### Branch Naming

-We use the following branch names to ensure the stability of our codebase.

-#### `develop`

-This is a long-living branch off of master where active development work gets merged in via feature/ or chore/ branches.
-Do not commit to this branch directly.

-#### `master`

-This is a long-living branch that only contains production-ready code.
-Stable work should be merged into this branch from a `release/` branch when that code is ready for production.
-Urgent work may be merged in via `hotfix/` branches.

-#### `feature/`

-Create a temporary `feature/your-cool-feature` branch off of `develop` whenever you want to submit work through the normal release cycle.
-Your branch lives for as long as it takes for the feature to be complete enough to merge into `develop`, at which point you should rebase `develop` one final time and open a pull request into `develop`.

-#### `chore/`

-Create a temporary `chore/your-maintenance-task` branch off of `develop` when you're factoring/rewriting production code or performing general maintenance to architecture, dependencies, or documentation.
-Use the same process for merging a `feature/`.

-#### `release/`

-Create a temporary `release/version` branch off of `develop` when there is a viable release candidate.
-This branch lives for as long as it takes for the release candidate to be ready for production.
-To prepare a release, bump the version number using `npm version major/minor/patch` and merge into `master`.

-#### `hotfix/`

-Create a temporary `hotfix/your-urgent-matter` branch when an urgent fix needs to be released without merging the code in `develop`.
-Merge this branch back into `master` when ready, follow the normal release process, then back-merge the hotfix into `develop`.

-# Becoming a Maintainer
+# Becoming a Core Contributor
-We may ask community members who've proven themselves with consistently excellent PR and issue contributions to join our **Maintainers** team.
+We may ask community members who've proven themselves with consistently excellent PR and issue contributions to join our **Core Contributors** team.
 There they'll help curate issues, review pull requests, and keep improving the community they're leading.

 As we grow our internal engineering team, we may consider hiring contributors, particularly those who've earned this level of trust.